Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-You should see your doctor if you have symptoms of psoriasis despite treatment.
-Your doctor can discuss the best treatment strategy with you.
+You should see your doctor if you have symptoms of psoriasis.
+Your doctor can discuss the best treatment for you, or refer you to a specialist.

 Before taking any medicines, consider asking your doctor or pharmacist:

-• What are the side effects of your psoriasis medicines.
+• What are the side effects of the medicines for psoriasis?

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-How long will I need to be treated for psoriasis?
+How long will I need to take medicines for psoriasis?

-Psoriasis is usually a lifelong condition that flares up and down over time.
-You may need treatment your whole life if you have psoriasis.
+Psoriasis is a chronic (ongoing) condition that flares up and down over time.

 Resources and support